This tender, light as air angel food cake is a must-try! With the perfect amount of sweetness, it’s perfect to enjoy all year long.

 Homemade Angel Food Cake

 Where did Angel Food Cake get its name?

 It seems like the name first appeared in print in 1884 and called Angel Cake.
 In 1896 the name was updated and called Angel Food Cake.
 It isn’t hard to determine the reason for the name.
 Angel Food Cake is notoriously light, fluffy and white, just like angels.

 If you truly want to taste a delicious angel food cake, homemade is definitely worth the work to enjoy this delicious dessert.

-It is moist, sweet, and oh so soft and pillowy.
-It’s super simple to make at home and perfect for spring and summer festivities!
+We love this moist, sweet, and so soft and pillowy treat.
+Fortunately, it’s super simple to make at home and perfect for spring and summer festivities!